benjaminraabe/graphgenerator-v2/README.md

 ## Building
 It is recommended to compile this project with gcc.
-Run `cmake` and `make` in the parent directory.
-An optional dependency on OpenMP is included for multithreading, you can disable this in the `CMakeLists.txt`.
+Run `cmake .` and `make` in the parent directory.
+This has been tested with Linux WSL, building and running this with Windows 10 or above is probably fine as well.

 ## Usage